-The small village of Elar remained the largest settlement in the area until 1961, 2 years later in 1963 by the decision of the Soviet government, the town of Abovyan was founded, including the village of Elar and the surrounding areas.
-The modern town was built in 1962–1963 on a plateau located between Hrazdan and Azat rivers.
-It has rapidly developed as an industrial center in the Armenian SSR.
+The village of Elar remained the largest settlement in the area until 1961.
+In 1963 by decision of the Soviet government, the town of Abovyan was founded, including the village of Elar and the surrounding areas.
+The town was built in 1962–1963 on a plateau located between Hrazdan and Azat rivers.
+It rapidly developed as an industrial center in the Armenian SSR.
 The town was planned to include 8 residential neighborhoods and an industrial district.

 Abovyan has a cultural palace, a public library and a community creative center for children and teenagers.
-The town is also home to a museum which was opened in 1982 and dedicated to the brotherhood and friendship between the Armenian and Russian nations.
+The town is also home to a museum which was opened in 1982 and is dedicated to the brotherhood and friendship between the Armenian and Russian nations.
 The recently renovated theatre of Abovyan has a regular schedule of theatrical shows.
-In the north-western part of the city you can see the beautiful Geghama mountain-chain, in the northern part there is Hatis and Gutanasar mountains, in the western stretches Hrazdan’s Canyon.
+Here you can visit the house-museum of Armenian writer Khachatur Abovyan; who had a huge impact on Armenian literature and language.